-- 1. Remove the previous sample from the face of the mount.
-Clean off residual grease with a Kimwipe or lens tissue (use a small amount of isopropanol or acetone if needed) - 2.
-Apply a thin layer of new N-grease to the sample mount surface.
-Use a flat tool (not metal or cotton) to spread the grease out evenly in a thin layer, taking care not to scratch the surface.
+1. Remove the previous sample from the face of the mount if needed.
+Clean off residual grease with a Kimwipe, lens tissue, or lint-free cloth (use a small amount of isopropanol or acetone if needed)

+2. Apply a thin layer of new N-grease to the sample mount surface.
+Use a flat tool (not metal or cotton) to spread the grease out evenly, taking care not to scratch the surface.